Home Ā» Home Ā» Overrated Perennial Plants

 Other Over Used Perennial Plants

 Karl Forester Grass – Ugh, is this stuff way overused and yes, it does take up lots of space.
-It does add different interest to a flower garden, but if you’re into perennial grasses consider finding a different variety.
+It does add different interest to a flower garden, but if you’re into perennial grasses, consider finding a different variety.
+One of my favorites is Mexican Feather Grass (Nassella tenuissima.)

 What about Stella d’oro Daylilies?
-Yes, they are everywhere and even most gas stations have Stella d’oro daylilies planted in their landscape.
+Yes, they are everywhere and even most gas stations have Stella d’oro daylilies planted in their landscape!
 I swore to myself I would never plant another Stella d’oro, but guess what, I did.
 When I was looking for a perennial that was indestructible, low growing, long blooming and cheery to plant around my mailbox, I resorted to Stella d’oro daylilies.
-Because they are used so much, I wonder if they will become invasive like the common orange ditch lilies.
+Their bright color is most attractive.

 Gladiolus – several gardeners agreed that these were a pain because they have to be lifted in the fall in most gardening zones where the ground freezes over winter.
 While gladiolus are beautiful cut flowers, they have to be staked in the garden.
 Most agree that glads aren’t worth the trouble.

 Autumn Joy Sedum is another overused perennial plant.
-Autumn Joy Sedum resided in every garden when we moved into our current home.
-Not just one or two either, there were dozens of them.
-They are tough as nails and multiple very quickly so they are readily available.
-I do enjoy them in the fall when they begin to turn a pretty mauve color and that’s why a few get to stay in my gardens.
+To be fair, they are tough as nails, multiple very quickly, and they are readily available.
+Most of the year they are unassuming, but I really do enjoy them in the fall when they begin to turn a pretty mauve color.

-If you have lots and lots of gardening space perhaps many of these plants aren’t so bad.
-The idea with any perennial that blooms for a short time, is to be followed up with another flowering perennial close by that takes it’s place with blooms.
+If you have lots and lots of gardening space, perhaps many of these plants aren’t so bad.
+The idea with any perennial that blooms for a short time, is to followed it up with another flowering perennial close by that takes its place with blooms.
 I’ve even written a workbook/guide about this very thing called Designing with Perennials for 3 Seasons of Blooms.
 Check it out if you’re interested in having a perennial garden that blooms from early spring through fall.

 If you would like an alternative to these over used and overrated perennial plants, Classic Perennials (That Every Flower Garden Needs) is for you.
 Also, Gingham Gardens has a Gardening Resource Library that includes a printable list of 50+ Long Blooming Perennials with bloom time, sun requirements and hardiness zones.